GaofengShu/GaofengShu.github.io/_pages/about.md

 4. **G. Shu**, B. Chen and N. Li\*, "An Orbital Angular Momentum Mode Estimation Method with an Unknown Beam Axis," *2021 IEEE Sensors*, Sydney, Australia, 2021, pp. 1-4, doi: [10.1109/SENSORS47087.2021.9639834](https://doi.org/10.1109/SENSORS47087.2021.9639834).

-## Planetary and remote sensing
+## Planetary and remote sensing (行星微波遥感)

 Planetary and remote sensing employ remote sensing techniques to detect fundamental properties of a planet's surface or subsurface, such as surface elevation, roughness, and dielectric constant.
 These methods can also be used to map and date unique geological structures on the planet's surface.
 Some publications are listed below.

 1. Z. Huang, Z. Song, **G. Shu\***, Y. Huang and N. Li, "Removing the Effect of Lunar Topography on Mini-RF SAR Polarimetric Parameters Through DEM Data," in *IEEE Geoscience and Remote Sensing Letters*, vol. 21, pp. 1-5, 2024, Art no. 4001005, doi:  [10.1109/LGRS.2023.3343116](https://doi.org/10.1109/LGRS.2023.3343116).

-2. Z. Song, Z. Huang, **G. Shu\***, Z. Guo and N. Li, "Mapping the Range of Simple Fresh Lunar Crater Ejecta by Analyzing the Scattering Characteristics of the Lunar Regolith Using Mini-RF Data," in *IEEE Geoscience and Remote Sensing Letters*, doi:  [10.1109/LGRS.2024.3356201](https://doi.org/10.1109/LGRS.2024.3356201).
+2. Z. Song, Z. Huang, **G. Shu\***, Z. Guo and N. Li, "Mapping the Range of Simple Fresh Lunar Crater Ejecta by Analyzing the Scattering Characteristics of the Lunar Regolith Using Mini-RF Data," in *IEEE Geoscience and Remote Sensing Letters*, vol. 21, pp. 1-5, 2024, Art no. 4002605, doi:  [10.1109/LGRS.2024.3356201](https://doi.org/10.1109/LGRS.2024.3356201).

 ## Others